MuhammadKhoshnaw/BasicMVIApp/README.md

 # APP

-Our App module is the actual application. it contains our Hilt/Dagger modules. so it has DI configuration. with additional to App class. notice that in our [app/build](app/build.gradle) that the app is depending on all our other modules. that is actually a limitation in hilt library.
-HiltAndroidApp need to have access to all our module in order to work.
+Our App module is the actual application. it contains our Hilt/Dagger modules. so it has the DI configuration.
+In addition to App class. notice that in our [app/build](app/build.gradle) that the app is depending on all our other modules. which is actually a limitation in the hilt library.
+HiltAndroidApp needs to have access to all our modules in order to work.

 ```
 dependencies {